chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ![Misalignment](./media/audio-03.webp)
 **The perfect alignment turned out to be offset by 0.3mm on both axes**

-I also dialed the machine settings.
+I also dialed in the machine settings.
 It took a total of 20 passes to completely remove the copper.

 ![Perfect settings](./media/audio-07.webp)
-**10 passes each, process it twice**
+**10 passes each, processed twice**

-After applying a manual offset, my fourth attempt produced a very good result and ready for edge cut.
+After applying a manual offset, my fourth attempt produced a very good result and was ready for the edge cut.
 The tolerance for edge cutting is wide.
-I visually aligned the outline using Carvera's laser scan.
+I visually aligned the outline using the Carvera's laser scan.
 It worked perfectly.
 ![Laser scan for edge cut](./media/audio-04.webp) **Laser scan for edge cut**